mirekslouf/mpint/docs/run_in_spyder/01mpint.md

 * The template below can be employed as master script that runs MPint calculation.
-* The conventional name of the master script is *01mpint.py*;
+* The conventional name of the master script is `01mpint.py`
-  the main outputs are *01mpint.py.txt/png*.
+* If you keep the convention, the main outputs are `01mpint.py.txt/png`
 * It is enough to modify parameters in section [0] and run the script.
 * Key parameter is a [library](.\pe.html) that describes the analyzed spectra.